lmccay/knoxplorer2/README.md

 ## KnoxSSO Topology:

-In order for the Login Link above to work, we need to have a configured KnoxSSO topology in the Knox Gateway instance that we are point to.
-Below is an example that leverages an Okta application for SSO:
+For authentication, we need to have a configured KnoxSSO topology in the Knox Gateway instance that we are pointing to.
+Below is an example that leverages our default Form-based IDP for SSO:

 ```
 <topology>